erlang-ls/erlang_ls/.github/CONTRIBUTING.md

 ### Code Reviews

-* Always be constructive when providing feedback (e.g. be explicit on what could improved and how)
+* Always be constructive when providing feedback (e.g. be explicit on what could be improved and how)
 * Use [GitHub suggestion blocks][github-suggest] for fixing typos and small mistakes
 * Positive feedback is as important as negative feedback